spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 {% info_block infoBox "Info" %}

-You can configure all the tracking tools and services, as well as the visual representation of the cookie consent popups, in the Usercentrics Admin Interface.
+You can configure all the tracking tools and services, as well as the visual representation of the cookie consent popups for your store, in the Usercentrics Admin Interface.
 See the [Usercentrics knowledge base](https://usercentrics.atlassian.net/servicedesk/customer/portals) for details.

 {% endinfo_block %}